Communities

 On the theme of 'My History', Alishah spoke to us about how she used to spend a lot of time in parks and nature in general when she was younger, as her nan used to take her there.
 Alishah also emphasized how she translated this into her current life, still taking walks in the parks, these days, to relax and recharge.

-Theme: My history By Alishah Iqbal
+Theme: My history

 Motorcycle rider